openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 operations requiring the information that failed to correctly validate MUST be aborted and the information that failed to validate MUST NOT be used.

-The `issuer` value returned MUST be identical to the Issuer URL that was directly used to retrieve the configuration information.
-This MUST also be identical to the `iss` Claim value in Security Event Tokens issued from this Transmitter.
+The "issuer" value returned MUST be identical to the Issuer URL that was directly used to retrieve the configuration information.
+This MUST also be identical to the "iss" Claim value in Security Event Tokens issued from this Transmitter.

 # Management API for SET Event Streams {#management}